tanmaykhobe/Discrete-Optimization/facility/README.md

+# Facility Location Problem Solver

-This code uses the OR-Tools library to solve a facility location problem using the SCIP solver.
-The goal is to determine which facilities should be opened and which customers should be served by each facility in order to minimize the total cost, which includes setup costs and distances between customers and facilities.
+This code utilizes the OR-Tools library to solve a facility location problem using the SCIP solver.
+The objective of the problem is to determine the optimal configuration of facilities and their corresponding customer assignments to minimize the total cost, which includes setup costs and distances between customers and facilities.

-Here is a summary of how the code works:
+## Summary

+The code follows the steps outlined below:

 1. Define the `length` function, which calculates the Euclidean distance between two points using their coordinates.

-2. Define the `solver_using_scip` function, which takes two lists as input: `facilities` and `customers`.
+2. Define the `solver_using_scip` function, which takes two input lists: `facilities` and `customers`.

 3. Set up the SCIP solver and configure the time limit for solving the problem based on the number of facilities.

-4. Create decision variables using `BoolVar` for facility status (open/closed) and facility-customer assignments.
+4. Create decision variables using `BoolVar` to represent the facility status (open/closed) and facility-customer assignments.

 5. Define the constraints:
    - Each customer must be served by exactly one facility.